What Is Prolopuncture/Prolotherapy?

 The duration of treatment is dependent on the extent and location of the injury, as well as the age, immune status, and nutritional reserves of the patient.
 Typically, it can take anywhere from 10 to 12 weeks for treatment.
-Generally, athletes with good nutritional reserves heal the fastest, largely because they have greater circulation and muscle tone to assist the healing response.
+Generally, athletes with good nutritional reserves heal the fastest, largely because they have greater circulation and muscle tone to assist in the healing response.
 In these people, pain can be relieved and function restored in as little as eight weeks.
 Sedentary men and women with poor diets, high-stress lifestyles, and dysfunctional immune systems are slow to regenerate their connective tissues.
 These patients should be identified during the initial workup and appropriate steps taken to address these underlying conditions.
 Nutritional support with dietary changes and supplementation will speed the rate of repair.
 Aging joints are slower to heal because circulation is compromised, and the joint capsule connective tissues desiccate over time.
 Prolopuncture injections usually take ten to fifteen minutes to complete.

 Some patients experience pain and swelling at the injection sites for 1-3 days following the procedure.
 To counteract this, we recommend that patients take Tylenol for pain, but not aspirin or anti-inflammatory medications like Advil or Aleve which can inhibit the healing response.
 Patients can also apply ice to the area for 10 to 20 minutes as needed and should avoid strenuous exercise or work with heavy lifting.
 After 1-3 days, apply heat to help blood flow and nutrients to the area.
 Heat will also help with the stiffness after sleeping and on cold & damp days.
 Specific stretching and exercises are prescribed after the treatment plan is complete.